 RPA was also used for the cash application process in the Finance department.
 Before automation, employees had to collect customer payment information from various sources such as PDFs and e-mails then manually input the data into another document.
 Information from customer statements also had to be collected from an ERP system and then manually input into a spreadsheet.
 Trying to match invoices line by line of up to 8,000 records per day was a very tedious process.
 After that was completed, the customer receipt information still had to be input back into Oracle JD Edwards EnterpriseOne and Oracle Financials.
 With RPA, four of the previously manual processes could now be handled by a single bot.

 DCH also used IQ Bot, which has optical character recognition (OCR) and machine learning (ML) features to digitally recognize the content from documents.
 With ML and sufficient training, new document formats can now be recognized.
 IQ Bot was implemented as a solution for the Electrical Appliance Department (EAD) to automate customer order delivery.

 The benefits of RPA were especially noticeable when the COVID-19 pandemic required minimized social contact and most staff to work from home.
 With repetitive, tedious, and manual processes automated, employees did not need to be at the office and business was able to operate as usual without any interruptions.

 The company expects to save more than 10,000 hours annually with automation.
 To date, 14 Bot Runners, 10 unattended and 4 attended, and 8 Bot Creators are in production, with 15 automated processes in production.

 DCH is working on a long-term roadmap for its RPA program.
-The company plans to migrate to Enterprise A2019 to leverage its on-prem resources and take advantage of the rich features provided in the cloud environment.
+The company plans to migrate to Enterprise A2019 to leverage its on-premise resources and take advantage of the rich features provided by the cloud environment.